kaihendry/dabase.com/content/blog/royal-mail-collect.md

 # Possible explanations as to what went wrong

-My wife was returning some kitchenware at the same time with the same service, though this was to be collected with a pre-printed label.
+My wife was returning some kitchen ware to Glasgow at the same time with the same service, though this was to be collected with a pre-printed label.

 The kitchenware was not collected, but the microphone kit with the Ebay label was.
 We have tried to contact Bonnypack to ask if they received the misdirected